-Many are not aware that there are options when it comes to divorce.
-Collaborative law provides an opportunity for people in conflict to create the best possible outcome for them.
+Divorce is difficult.
+Divorce can also be respectful.
+Collaborative law provides an opportunity for people in conflict to create the best possible outcome for them while holding their children as top priority.
 Using a team model, the process offers couples a safe and structured environment in which to work together to resolve their dispute.
 The collaborative process can help couples to preserve and promote the best portions of their relationship as they dissolve their union, enabling them to create their own settlement and move forward with the rest of their lives.

-Heated battles and contested proceedings are no longer the only options.
+Heated battles and contested proceedings are no longer the only options, nor are they always necessary.
 There are many choices available today for individuals and families to address the issues arising from their separation.
 These options include the uncontested or kitchen table method, mediation, collaborative law, unbundled services and traditional litigation.

 Collaborative Law Can: